 When Does Jeopardy Attach?

-There are limits to double jeopardy to keep in mind.
+There are limits and exceptions to double jeopardy.
 First, if a defendant was never previously in legal "jeopardy," then subsequent prosecution is not prohibited.
-Generally, jeopardy attaches in a case when a jury is seated and sworn in.
+Generally, jeopardy attaches to a case when a jury is sworn in.

-If prosecutors take certain actions before jeopardy begins, or attaches, such as dismissing the indictment, the rule will not prevent them from later trying the same person for the same offense.
-Essentially, this allows the prosecution to direct a thorough investigation and adequately prepare for trial.
+Second, if prosecutors take certain actions before jeopardy attaches, such as dismissing the indictment, the rule will not prevent them from later trying the same person for the same offense.
+This allows the prosecution to direct a thorough investigation and adequately prepare for trial.

-Once an individual has been placed in legal jeopardy and the jeopardy has ended, the government cannot continue to pursue a prosecution against the person for the same crime, because this would violate the rule against double jeopardy.
+After an individual has been in legal jeopardy, and the jeopardy ends, the government cannot continue prosecuting them for the same crime.
 Jeopardy will always end after a jury's verdict of acquittal.

 What if the court declares a mistrial?
-There are multiple reasons a mistrial can be declared, such as if the jury cannot reach a unanimous verdict.
+A judge can declare a mistrial for multiple reasons, such as if the jury cannot reach a unanimous verdict.
+A mistrial is also known as a hung jury, which may occur when one juror does not agree with most jurors.
 In most cases, a mistrial does not stop the government from prosecuting the case again.
 However, if there has been prosecutorial misconduct or bad faith, double jeopardy can sometimes preclude the prosecution from bringing charges again.

-Finally, the double jeopardy rule applies to re-prosecution of the same person for the same offense, but what constitutes the same offense?
-State and federal courts apply a multitude of tests to determine whether the same facts have already been litigated.
+The double jeopardy rule applies to the re-prosecution of the same person for the same offense.
+But what constitutes the same offense?
+State and federal courts use many tests to determine whether the same facts have already been litigated.

-Courts determine whether the "actual evidence" has already been presented in court.
-Were the alleged criminal acts part of the "same transaction?"
-Is a court essentially accusing the defendant a second time for the "same conduct?"
+Courts determine whether the state presented the "actual evidence" already.
+Were the alleged criminal acts part of the "same transaction"?
+Is the prosecution accusing the defendant of the same conduct again?

-The Supreme Court has ruled that double jeopardy rules apply to lesser-included and greater-included offenses (Brown v.
-Ohio).
-For example, if a man hits his wife in a jealous rage and is convicted of assault, the same court cannot later try to also convict him for the more severe charge of aggravated assault for that same incident in a subsequent trial.
-Also, if this man had been acquitted of an aggravated assault charge, the court could not later try him again for simple assault on the same facts.
+The Supreme Court ruled in Brown v.
+Ohio (1977) that double jeopardy rules apply to greater- and lesser-included offenses.
+For example, if a court convicts Brad for domestic violence, the same court cannot later try to convict him for the more severe charge of aggravated assault for that same incident in a subsequent trial.
+Also, if a jury acquits Brad of an aggravated assault charge, the court cannot later try him again for a simple assault that is based on the same facts.

-What if Joshua had been charged with a more serious offense — like murder?
+What if the police charge Brad with a more serious offense, like murder?
 The double jeopardy rule still applies.
-Prosecutors cannot simply appeal verdicts they disagree with.
+Prosecutors cannot simply appeal verdicts with which they disagree.
 If a judge fails to follow the law, however, there are some limited bases for appeal by the prosecution.

 New evidence cannot lead to a subsequent prosecution for the same crime.
-Prosecutors get their chance to build and argue the best case they can one time.
+Prosecutors get one shot to build and argue the best case they can.
 Allowing further evidence to result in more trials could create a never-ending legal process for one defendant.

-The same defendant might face charges for a different crime tangentially related to the initial offense.
-For example, if the state charged someone with assault and lost at trial, it could still separately prosecute with charges for drug offenses that occurred around the same time.
-The double jeopardy rule would not apply, but some state rules could limit or prevent separate trials in these circumstances, for the interests of judicial economy.
+The same defendant might face criminal charges for a different criminal offense tangentially related to the initial offense.
+For example, suppose the state charged someone with assault and lost at trial.
+The state could still separately prosecute charges for drug crimes that occurred around the same time.
+The double jeopardy rule would not apply.

 How Does Double Jeopardy Affect the States?

-Even in states that do not expressly prohibit double jeopardy, the protection generally applies.
-In a 1969 decision, the U.S. Supreme Court held that double jeopardy applies to both state and federal prosecutions under the Fourteenth Amendment doctrine of incorporation of rights.
+The protection generally applies even in states that do not expressly prohibit double jeopardy.
+In the 1969 decision Benton v.
+Maryland, the U.S. Supreme Court held that double jeopardy applies to state and federal prosecutions under the 14th Amendment doctrine of incorporation of rights.

-The largest exception to the application of the double jeopardy rule is the concept of dual sovereignty.
-Recognizing the separate authority of the federal and state governments, the Supreme Court has ruled that it is permissible for a person convicted or acquitted of a crime in a state court to be subsequently prosecuted and convicted federally for the same offense (Gamble v.
-U.S.).
-Likewise, if a criminal act or episode crosses state lines, both states can prosecute the crime independently without running afoul of the constitutional protections of the Double Jeopardy clause (Heath v.
-Alabama).
+Perhaps the most significant exception to the application of the double jeopardy rule is the concept of dual sovereignty.
+Recognizing the separate authority of the federal government and state governments, the Supreme Court ruled in 2019 that it is permissible for a person convicted or acquitted of a crime in a state court to be subsequently prosecuted and convicted federally for the same offense (Gamble v.
+United States).
+Likewise, if a criminal act or episode crosses state lines, both states can prosecute the crime independently without running afoul of the constitutional protections of the double jeopardy clause (Heath v.
+Alabama (1985)).

 Learn More About Double Jeopardy by Talking to an Attorney

-However, this is a complex area of criminal law.
+However, criminal law is complex.
 If you fear for your rights and freedom, get help from an experienced criminal defense attorney.
-They will understand the local nuances of the law and whether a double jeopardy defense applies to your case.
+They will understand the nuances of the local law and whether a double jeopardy defense applies to your case.